gcollell/spatial-commonsense/README.md

 # Download data

-Download the following .json data files from the Visual Genome dataset (https://visualgenome.org/api/v0/api_home.html).
+Download the following .json data files from version 1.2 of Visual Genome dataset (https://visualgenome.org/api/v0/api_home.html).

 - image_data.json
-- relationships.json
+- relationships_v1_2.json

 Notice that we do not require actual images for our setting but only coordinates and bounding boxes.
 Assume we store the two files above in ./visualgenome folder.